xUser5000/CS-Notes/Database Systems/Concurrency Control.md

 ## Concurrency Control Protocols
 - *Concurrency Control Protocol*: describes how the DBMS decides the proper interleaving of operations from multiple transactions at runtime.
 	- Categories of concurrency control protocols:
-		- **Pessimistic**: assumes the transactions will conflict, so it doesn't let problems arise in the first place.
+		- #pessimistic: assumes the transactions will conflict, so it doesn't let problems arise in the first place. ^68cb0f
-		- **Optimistic**: assumes that conflicts are rare, so it chooses to deal with conflicts when they happen after the transactions commit.
+		- #optimistic: assumes that conflicts are rare, so it chooses to deal with conflicts when they happen after the transactions commit.
 - *Execution Schedule*: the order in which the DBMS executes operations.
 - *Serial Schedule*: a schedule that doesn't interleave the actions of different transactions.
 - *Equivalent Schedules*: for any database state, if the effect of executing the first schedule is identical to the effects of executing the second schedule, the two schedules are equivalent.